-No LULAC, Texas Rangers are NOT 'Racist Terrorists'
+No LULAC, Texas Rangers Are NOT 'Racist Terrorists'

 First the truths.
 Groups like LULAC will do and say anything to mask vulnerabilities in our election system.
 Texas Rangers are not racist terrorists, and publishing public government documents showing thousands of “declared non-citizens” had registered to vote isn’t voter intimidation.

-Twenty years ago, if someone found thousands of registered voters were being cancelled as “declared non-citizens,” everyone would agree there is a problem to be addressed, and the problem isn’t the messenger.
+Twenty years ago, if someone found thousands of registered voters were being canceled as “declared non-citizens,” everyone would agree there is a problem to be addressed, and the problem isn’t the messenger.

-Instead, lawfare against those who speak and write about voter fraud was the top priority, not addressing the problems of either non-citizens registering to vote or citizens improperly being cancelled.
+Instead, lawfare against those who speak and write about voter fraud was the top priority, not addressing the problems of either non-citizens registering to vote or citizens improperly being canceled.

 We saw the same reaction to President Trump’s Presidential Advisory Commission on Election Integrity.